 After grading of areas has been completed in conformity with the lines and grades shown on the Drawings, and before beginning seeding operations, the areas to be seeded shall be cultivated to provide a reasonably firm but friable seedbed.
 Cultivation shall be carried to a depth of two inches (2").
 On slopes steeper than 3:1, depth of cultivation may be reduced as directed by the Engineer.
-All areas to be cultivated shall be raked or cleared of stones (one inch [1"] in diameter and larger), weeds, plant growth, sticks, stumps, and other debris or irregularities which might interfere with the seeding operation, germination of seed, or subsequent maintenance of the seed-covered areas.
-Cultivation shall include the entire ground surface, regardless of existing ground cover.
+All seeded areas to be cultivated areas shall be raked or cleared of stones (one inch [1"] in diameter and larger), weeds, plant growth, sticks, stumps, and other debris or irregularities which might interfere with the seeding operation, germination of seed, or subsequent maintenance of the seed-covered areas.
+The areas to be seededCultivation shall include the entire ground surface, regardless of existing ground cover.
 Contractor may be required to track-walk slopes 2:1 or over as directed in the Drawings or by the Engineer.
-Prior to seeding application, site inspection by the Engineer is required to confirm that preparation conditions are satisfactory for the seeding work to proceed.
+Prior to seeding application, site inspection by the Engineer is required to confirm that preparation conditions are satisfactory for the work of the sectionseeding work to proceed.